Wink Martindale: Television

-Martindale's first break into television was at WHBQ-TV in Memphis, as the host of Mars Patrol, a science-fiction themed children's television program.
-At his tenure with WHBQ, Martindale became the host of the TV show Teenage Dance Party, where his friend Elvis Presley made an appearance on 16 June 1956.
-(Following Presley's death in 1977, Martindale aired a nationwide tribute radio special in his honor).
+Martindale's first break into television was at WHBQ-TV in Memphis, as the host of Mars Patrol, a science-fiction themed children's television series.
+At his tenure with WHBQ, he became the host of the teenage TV show Dance Party (1955–1959), where his friend Elvis Presley made an appearance on June 16, 1956.
+Following Presley's death in 1977, Martindale aired a nationwide tribute radio special in his honor.

 Martindale's first game-show hosting job was on the show What's This Song?, which he hosted for NBC (credited as "Win Martindale") from 1964 to 1965.
 From 1970 to 1971, he hosted a similar song-recognition game show, Words and Music, again on NBC.
 His first major success came in 1972, when he took the emcee position on a new CBS game show, Gambit.
-He spent four years hosting the original Gambit and later hosted a Las Vegas-based revival for 13 months in 1980–81.
+He spent four years hosting the original Gambit and later hosted a Las Vegas–based revival for 13 months in 1980–81.
+Martindale said in 2000, in his memoir, Winking at Life: "From the day it hit the air, Gambit spelled winner, and it taught me a basic tenant of any truly successful game show: Kiss!
+Keep It Simple Stupid," he added: "Like playing Old Maids as a kid, everybody knows how to play 21, i.e. blackjack."

 The emcee role for which Martindale is most widely known is on Tic-Tac-Dough.
 He was tapped by Barry & Enright Productions to host the revived series in 1978 and stayed until 1985, presiding over one of the more popular game shows of the day.
-During this time, Martindale decided to branch out and form his own production company, Wink Martindale Enterprises, so he could develop and produce his own game shows.
+Coincidentally, Martindale died one day after the revival of Tic-Tac-Dough premiered on Game Show Network, which occurred on April 14, 2025.
+While hosting Tic-Tac-Dough, Martindale (along with fellow game show hosts Art James, Jack Clark, and Jim Perry) made a cameo appearance in the 1980 TV movie The Great American Traffic Jam in a scene where the quartet played golf.
+During that time, Martindale decided to branch out and form his own production company, Wink Martindale Enterprises, so he could develop and produce his own game shows.
 His first venture was Headline Chasers, a co-production with Merv Griffin that premiered in 1985; Martindale had left Tic-Tac-Dough to host his creation, but the show did not meet with any success and was cancelled after its only season in 1986.
-Martindale's next venture was more successful, as he created, and along with Barry & Enright, co-produced the Canadian game show Bumper Stumpers for Global Television and USA Network.
+Martindale's next venture was more successful, as he created and, along with Barry & Enright, co-produced the Canadian game show Bumper Stumpers for Global Television Network and USA Network.
 This series aired on both American and Canadian television from 1987 until 1990.
 In 1986, he launched a partnership with producer Jerry Gilden, Martindale/Gilden Productions, and it started off with a game show development contract with CBS.
 In 1988, Martindale/Gilden Productions secured the licensing rights from Parker Brothers to develop game shows based on Parker-owned properties such as Boggle.